yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 # Default Values of Notify Container Configuration Parameters

-The default values for all of the notify container configuration parameters, such as {{perform-take-on-notify, ignore-event-on-null-take}}, and others, can be found in the API docs.
+The default values for all of the notify container configuration parameters, such as `perform-take-on-notify, ignore-event-on-null-take`, and others, can be found in the API docs.
 Each property has a corresponding Default<property name> const field that sets the default value of the property.